EVerest/everest-core/docs/source/explanation/linux-yocto/setting-up-linux-os.rst

 In principle, you can use any Linux-based operating system as long as it comes with the required dependencies to run EVerest.

-We strongly recommend to use Yocto as it has some advantages over other
+We strongly recommend using Yocto as it has some advantages over other
 distributions:

 -  It can be set up to do reproducible builds with versioning.